dev-juju/EditorJS-React-Renderer/readme.md

     // All other valid JSX inline styles are allowed here },
   delimiter: {
-    width: '80%',
+    container: {
+      margin: '8px 0',
       // All other valid JSX inline styles are allowed here },
+    icons: {
+      width: '20px',
+      // All other valid JSX inline styles are allowed here }
+  },
 };